beelkaa/beelkaa/README.md

 # Hey there! 👋

-I'm Belkacem, a student & builder based in Algeria.
+I'm Belkacem, Data science & AI Engineering student & builder based in Algeria.

 I learn by doing — if there's a problem worth solving, I'll figure it out and build it.